rjbennett3/ansible-mysql/README.md

 Multiple databases can be configured through `mysql_databases` list.
 Databases, users and grants will be generated based on this list (see `default/main.yml` for options).

-A local backup cron job is installed under the `mysqlbck` user.
-The template backup script is located in `templates/backup_all.sh.j2`
+A local backup cron job can installed under the `mysqlbck` user when setting `mysql_backup: true`.
+The template backup script is located in `templates/backup_all.sh.j2`.

 Requirements
 ------------